-To enable Recording Service to work with RTI FlatData and Zero-copy transfer over shared memory, you will need to manually define the type in the XML configuration with the proper annotations, and then register this type manually in each DomainParticipant.
-You can use each of these capabilities separately or together.
+Recording Service can work with RTI FlatData and Zero Copy transfer over shared memory for discovered types and types declared in the XML configuration.
+If the types are declared in XML, they must be properly annotated and then registered in each DomainParticipant.
+You can use each of these features separately or together.

-For further information about these capabilities, see the Sending Large Data section in the RTI Connext User's Manual.
+For further information about these features, see Sending Large Data in the RTI Connext Core Libraries User's Manual.